temporalio/temporal-ecommerce/content/part2.md

 }
 ```

-The long-lived Workflow pattern doesn't offer any substantial benefits in this simple CRUD app.
+The long-living Workflow pattern doesn't offer any substantial benefits in this simple CRUD app.
-But there are certain tasks that are trivial with the long-lived Workflow pattern that would be much more difficult with a traditional web application.
+However, some tasks are trivial to handle using the long-living Workflow pattern than in a traditional web application setup.
-For example, let's take a look at implementing an abandoned cart email notification.
+As an example, let's take a look at implementing an abandoned cart email notification system.

-Checking for an Abandoned Cart
+Checking for an abandoned cart
 ------------------------------

 In eCommerce, an [_abandoned_ shopping cart](https://www.optimizely.com/optimization-glossary/shopping-cart-abandonment/#:~:text=Shopping%20cart%20abandonment%20is%20when,process%20before%20completing%20the%20purchase.&text=This%20rate%20will%20identify%20what,don't%20complete%20the%20purchase.) is a shopping cart that has items, but the user hasn't added
 any new items or checked out after a few hours.
-Below is an example abandoned cart email that I recently received with an offer to incentivize checkout.
+The following is an example of an abandoned cart email that I recently received with an offer to incentivize checkout.

 <img src="https://codebarbarian-images.s3.amazonaws.com/shopping-cart.jpg">

-With a traditional web app, abandoned cart notifications are tricky.
+In a traditional web app architecture, abandoned cart notifications are tricky.
-You need to use a job queue like [Celery](https://en.wikipedia.org/wiki/Celery_(software\)) in Python or [Machinery](https://github.com/RichardKnop/machinery) in Golang.
+You need to use a job queue like [Celery](https://en.wikipedia.org/wiki/Celery_(software\)) in Python or [Machinery](https://github.com/RichardKnop/machinery) in GoLang.
-You need to schedule a job that checks if the cart is abandoned, and reschedule that job every time the cart is updated.
+Then, you would schedule a job that checks if the cart is abandoned, and reschedule that job every time the cart is updated.

 With Temporal, you don't need a separate job queue.
-Instead, you define a _Selector_ with two event handlers: one that responds to a Workflow signal, and one that responds to a timer.
+Instead, you define a _Selector_ with two event handlers: one that responds to a Workflow signal and one that responds to a timer.
-By creating a new Selector on each iteration of the `for` loop, you're telling Temporal to handle the next update cart signal it receives, or send an abandoned cart email if it doesn't receive a signal for `abandonedCartTimeout`.
+By creating a new Selector on each iteration of the `for` loop, you're telling Temporal to handle the next update cart signal it receives or send an abandoned cart email if it doesn't receive a signal for `abandonedCartTimeout`.
-Calling `Select()` on a selector blocks the Workflow until there's either a signal or `abandonedCartTimeout` elapses.
+Calling `Select()` on a Selector blocks the Workflow until there's either a signal or `abandonedCartTimeout` elapses.

 ```golang
 func CartWorkflow(ctx workflow.Context, state CartState) error {